 The Bottom Line

 Lifelock has a very appealing website and advertising campaign that wants you to believe it’s the greatest product on the market.
 The problem is, their big advertising budget hides the fact that their service isn't as robust as the competition.
-Their are numerous identity theft protection pans on the market that offer more for less.
+There are numerous identity theft protection plans on the market that offer more for less.
 We would encourage consumers to look for products like these to get the greatest benefit for their money, to protect their money.